mshanken/appswinespectator/README.md

+# NOT IN USE - OUT OF DATE

+Feb 11, 2021:  apps.winespectator.com has been redirected to App Store Pages

 # Wine Spectator Apps site [WS APPS](http://apps.winespectator.com/)

 The Wine Spectator Apps site is built using harp-js for rapid static HTML generation